-See the Dog Food Reviews section of our dog forum if you need any assistance.
 If you feed a home-cooked diet then make sure that the correct proportions of food groups and that the correct nutrients are being provided.

 Another possible clinical cause of coprophagia could be a digestion problem.
 In other words, you are feeding the correct nutrients but your dog is not able to digest what they need.
 Your vet may need to examine your dog to rule out this possibility.

 Poor digestion due to fast eating may in turn result in poor nutrient absorption.
 Instinctively the dog may then try to reprocess it by eating up his nutrient rich poo.
 The wishbone design in the centre of the specially designed Eat Better Dog Bowl has 3 apexes and connecting ridges, which serve as an obstruction to deter the dog from making a clean sweep of the food.
 It slows down the dog's eating pace.

 One particular nutrient often thought to lead to poo eating is a lack of vitamin B. Supplementing your dog’s diet with Vitamin B could therefore help, but please note that this should not be required if your dog is already fed a good quality complete food.
 However, if supplementation is required, try conditioning tablets from the pet shop or brewers’ yeast from the health food shop.